SLCCE/welcome-to-computing/Instructions/4-Python-Types.md

+# Python Types

 The data we use in coding have classifications.
 These are called types.
 The three main types we’ll be learning are ints, strings, and floats.

 A string, or str is a combination of characters.
 Strings are differentiated by quotes.
 They can be either single quotes or double quotes.
 For example: